 - a) ideally a seminar is to cover no more than two national levels - b) seminars covering 3 levels F/E/D will only be considered in regional areas.
-The approval of the EADJC-EADOC is required on recommendation from the SDA.
+The approval of the EADOC is required on recommendation from the SDA.
 Current G-level judges can attend to maintain their accreditation.
-An F/E/D seminar is not to be used for trainee judges upgrading to G. G candidate judges must attend a G or G/F seminar to become accredited - a seminar must be of at least one day duration should be a minimum of 5-6 hours duration.
-If the generic and technical theory sessions are all delivered prior to the practical session, then this could be reduced to 3-4 hours

-- d) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - e) a seminar must include (but not limited to): - generic concepts such as: - basic principles to be adhered to when judging, including eventing
+An F/E/D seminar is not to be used for trainee judges upgrading to G. G candidate judges must attend a G or G/F seminar to become accredited - c) a seminar should be a minimum of 5-6 hours duration.
+If the generic and technical theory sessions are all delivered prior to the practical session, then this could be reduced to 3-4 hours - d) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant - e) a seminar must include (but not limited to): - generic concepts such as: - → basic principles to be adhered to when judging, including eventing

-- ocmmunication & conflict resolution Generic unit 2
+- → communication & conflict resolution

-- → safety & risk management Generic unit 3
+- → safety & risk management

-- ethical issues Generic unit 4
+- → ethical issues

-- → horse welfare Generic unit 5
+- → horse welfare